joshdifabio/promise-1/README.md

 ### Promises and Futures

-For more information on promises, please see the [Promises/A+ JavaScript specification](https://promisesaplus.com) and the [Promise API documentation](//github.com/icicleio/Icicle/wiki/Promises) of [Icicle](//github.com/icicleio/Icicle), a library for writing asynchronous PHP applications.
+For more information on promises, please see the [Promises/A+ JavaScript specification](https://promisesaplus.com) and the [Promise API documentation](https://github.com/icicleio/Icicle/wiki/Promises) of [Icicle](https://github.com/icicleio/Icicle), a library for writing asynchronous PHP applications.

-### Design Goals

-This project is intended to become a proposal to the [PHP-FIG](http://www.php-fig.org) to create a PSR for a common interface that may be used by promises and futures to facilitate interoperability between implementations.

 ##### Requirements